jkkummerfeld/slate/README.md

 Features:
  - Enable different scales of annotation (e.g. multiword span, or an entire sentence)
- - Enable linking items rather than labelling them
+ - Enable linking items rather than labeling them (and labeled links)
  - Space between token and label
  - For blank lines, print only one in a row
  - Variable location of instructions